Kid-Friendly Activities at Sea Ranch Abalone Bay!

-Abalone Bay welcomes all members of your family, including the little ones and furry ones with 4-feet.
+Kid-friendly, family-focused vacations are sure to please everyone at Abalone Bay vacation rental.
+We welcome all members of your family, including the little ones and furry ones with 4-feet.
 Abalone Bay provides unbreakable dishes, 2 highchairs, 2 pac-n-play cribs (available upon request), and has an enclosed courtyard.

 Please note that Abalone Bay opens to the ocean bluff beach trails.
-While the trails are set back from the step bluff’s drop, the trails do not have any fences or barriers to prevent falls.
+While the trails are set back from the step bluff’s drop, the trails are not necessarily kid-friendly.
+They do not have any fences or barriers to prevent falls.
 It is advisable when walking with your child that you hold their hands and your pets remain leashed as is required.

-There is plenty to do for everyone while vacationing with us no matter your age:
+There are plenty of kid friendly activities to do for everyone while vacationing with us no matter your age:

 - Enjoy the privacy of our enclosed courtyard- parents please note we have a hot tub.
 Children must be watched at all times.

 - Explore nature with your kids: visit tide pools, see wild animals up close: See- Discovery Tips for Sea Ranch Tide Pools and Tips to being a Good Steward of Sea Ranch Tide Pools